 Q: What will you be doing after graduation?

-A: I accepted a position as an Associate Consultant at C-space, which is a global consumer agency.
+A: I accepted a position as an Associate Consultant at C-space, a global consumer agency.
 My role involves using marketing research and analytics to translate consumer data into useful strategy for the company.
-What I learned in the Master’s in Business Analytics prepared me for this role.
+What I learned in the Master's in Business Analytics prepared me for this role.
 The case studies we discussed in class helped me learn to identify business problems and solve them using different analytics tools and technologies.
-For my final project, I worked on ways to stimulate economic growth in the town of North Attleboro; the basis of my research involved collecting a lot of data by interviewing people.
-I will leverage all of this knowledge and experience I gained during this program and apply it to my role at C-space.
+For my capstone project, I worked on ways to stimulate economic growth in the town of North Attleboro; the basis of my research involved collecting a lot of data by interviewing people.
+I will leverage all of the knowledge and experience I gained during this program and apply it to my role at C-space.

 Q: What would you say to prospective students considering the Master's in Business Analytics program?